Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 For the remainder of this paper, assume $(S,\P)$ is a closed, connected, orientable surface.
 A \emph{half-translation structure} on $(S,\P)$ consists of an atlas of charts from $S \setminus \P$ to~$\CC$, with transition maps of the form $z \mapsto \pm z + c$ for some $c \in \CC$.
 If all transition maps are of the form $z \mapsto z + c$ for some $c \in \CC$ then the atlas defines a \emph{translation surface}.
 Pulling back the Euclidean metric on $\CC$ gives a locally Euclidean metric on $S \setminus \P$ whose metric completion endows each point of~$\P$ with the structure of a Euclidean cone point with cone angle $k\pi$ for some positive integer $k$.
 Two half-translation structures on $(S,\P)$ are considered equivalent if they are related by an isometry isotopic to the identity (the isotopies are not required to fix $\P$).

 We shall denote a half-translation surface by $(S,q)$.
 The set of marked points $\P$ is implicitly assumed to be the set of singularities of the half-translation structure $q$.
-In particular, we allow for \emph{removable singularities} and \emph{simple poles}; these are respectively singularities with cone angle $2\pi$ and $\pi$.
+In particular, we allow for \emph{removable singularities} and \emph{simple poles}; these are respectively singularities with cone angle~$2\pi$ and~$\pi$.
 Let $\QD(S)$ denote the space of all half-translation structures on $S$ (or, equivalently, the space of holomorphic quadratic differentials on $S$).

 Half-translation surfaces enjoy a consistent notion of slope.
 Given any slope $\theta \in \RP^1$, we can pull back the foliation of $\CC$ by straight lines with slope $\theta$ to a singular foliation on $(S,q)$.
 Masur showed in \cite[Theorem 2]{masur_86} that for every half-translation surface $(S,q)$, there exists a dense set of slopes in $\RP^1$ for which the corresponding foliation on $(S,q)$ possesses a closed (non-singular) leaf.
-Each such leaf on $(S,q)$ is contained in a (maximal) open Euclidean cylinder foliated by closed leaves parallel (and isotopic) to the given leaf; each of these closed leaves is called a \emph{core curve} of the cylinder.
-A simple closed curve on~$S$ isotopic to a core curve of a cylinder on $(S,q)$ is a \emph{cylinder curve}; we denote the set of all cylinder curves on $(S,q)$ by $\cyl(q)$.
+Each such closed leaf on $(S,q)$ is contained in a (maximal) open Euclidean cylinder foliated by closed leaves parallel (and isotopic) to the given leaf; each of these closed leaves is called a \emph{core curve} of the cylinder.
+A simple closed curve on~$S$ isotopic to a core curve of a cylinder on $(S,q)$ is called a \emph{cylinder curve}; we denote the set of all cylinder curves on $(S,q)$ by $\cyl(q)$.

 \begin{rem}[Isotopies of curves] We can consider simple closed curves on $(S,\P)$ up to two forms of isotopy: when isotopies cannot pass through $\P$, and when they can.
 Let $\C(S,\P)$ and~$\C(S)$ denote the respective sets of isotopy classes of simple closed curves.
-There is a natural surjective map $\C(S,\P) \to \C(S)$; strictly speaking, this map is defined only on curves in $\C(S,\P)$ not bounding discs with marked points, but such curves cannot be cylinder curves.
+We want to consider every isotopy class in $\C(S,\P)$ as an isotopy class in $\C(S)$.
+Strictly speaking, such a map can only be defined on curves in $\C(S,\P)$ not bounding discs with marked points, but curves of this type cannot be cylinder curves.
+Additionally, each isotopy class in $\C(S)$ arises from some isotopy class in $\C(S,\P)$ upon allowing isotopies to pass through $\P$.
 Therefore, $\cyl(q)$ can be equally regarded as a subset of $\C(S,\P)$ or of $\C(S)$.
 More precisely, the composition $\cyl(q) \hookrightarrow \C(S,\P) \to \C(S)$ is injective because if $\gamma\in\C(S)$ can be realised by a cylinder curve on~$(S,q)$, then there is a unique Euclidean cylinder on $(S,q)$ with $\gamma$ as its core curve. \end{rem}